SCOTCHMAN'S CREEK GOLF CLUB

 Golf Program

-Members are encouraged and expected to attend the Club-rooms on Tuesdays after the game to foster comradeship and gain first-hand knowledge of any announcements and information for the members.
+Members are encouraged to attend the Club rooms on Tuesdays after the game to foster friendships and gain first-hand knowledge of any announcements and information for the members.
 In addition to the presentation of winners' trophies and a generous quantity of ball prizes for both Friday and Tuesday competitions, there is an Almoner’s Report, clarification of Rules and social function updates.
-Thus a limited involvement based on “Play and Go ” is not part of the culture of our Club.

-Normal intra club playing days are either Stroke, Stableford or Par competitions.
-Other formats such as 4 Ball Stableford, 4 Ball Par, Ambrose and Chapman Foursomes also are featured throughout the Program.
+Normal intra-club playing days are either Stroke, Stableford or Par competitions.
+Other formats such as 4 Ball Best Ball (4BBB), Ambrose, Super Par & Chapman Pairs also are featured throughout the Program.

-Furthermore, the Club regularly plays at other courses such as Kingston Links.
+Furthermore, the Club regularly plays at other courses such as Waterford Valley.
 There is an annual trip away to a course such as Rich River on the Murray River.

 In short, Members are fully challenged with a variety of golfing formats developed by the Match Committee within the disciplines of established playing Protocols.